RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/GNN/GNN.md

-For details Please refer to Table of of paper [2] Graph Nerual Networks: A review of methods and Applications.
+For details please refer to Table2  of paper [2] Graph Nerual Networks: A review of methods and Applications.

 ![gcn-category](figs/gcn-category.png)